-9 stars who turned down great film roles - BBC News
+9 stars who turned down great film roles

 Correction: The lanky 71-year-old was actually tapped to play Batman's cackling nemesis TWICE - first in a Joe Dante movie that never got made, and again in Tim Burton's 1989 blockbuster.

-"My worst audition was for Tim Burton for Batman," Lithgow revealed ahead of this year's Tony awards in New York.
+"My worst audition was for Tim Burton for Batman," Lithgow revealed ahead of the Tony awards in 2017.
 "I tried to persuade him I was not right for the part, and I succeeded."

 Jack Nicholson went on to play The Joker and ending up making a cool $100m (£78.5m) in profit participation.
-Here are nine other actors who turned down roles they perhaps should have accepted.

 Emma Stone may have won an Oscar for La La Land, but it was another Emma who was originally attached to star in Damien Chazelle's Los Angeles-set romance alongside Whiplash's Miles Teller.